-The Board of Directors is responsible in law and to the regulators to run the Credit Union for one simple aim: for the benefits of the members, in line with the stated purpose.
+The Board of Directors is responsible in law and to the regulators to run Stockport Credit Union for one simple aim: for its members’ benefit, in line with the stated purpose.

 How does this work at Stockport Credit Union?

-The Board is the governing body of the Credit Union and is responsible for determining the business strategy, establishing the operations, and designing Policies to control and manage the Credit Union to the benefit of the members.
+The Board is the governing body of Stockport Credit Union and is responsible for determining the business strategy, establishing the operations, and designing policies to control and manage activities for the benefit of the members.

-The most Senior Manager of the Credit Union then designs a business plan and financial forecast to deliver the strategy.
+The most Senior Manager then designs a business plan and financial forecast to deliver the strategy.

-The Board monitor the financial performance and business plan at an official Board Meeting each month and report to the members at the AGM on how successful they have been at meeting the aims and objectives as defined in the Rules.
+The Board monitors the financial performance and business plan at an official Board Meeting each month and reports to the members at the AGM on how successful it has been at meeting the aims and objectives as defined in the Rules.

-The Board must also make sure that our credit union complies with all legal, regulatory and governance requirements.
-It must protect the people and assets of the credit union and is responsible for the performance and operation of the Credit Union.
+The Board must also make sure that Stockport Credit Union complies with all legal, regulatory and governance requirements.
+It must protect the people and assets of Stockport Credit Union and is responsible for all aspects of its performance and operation.